FredyGomez/getting_and_cleaning_project/README.md

 # Getting and Cleaning Data Course Project

-The current repository contains the necessary script and documentation for the "Getting and Cleaning Data" course prohect.
+The current repository contains the necessary script and documentation for the "Getting and Cleaning Data" course project.

 There are three different files in the repository: